rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

 Notice the lack of quotation marks here.
-In fact, if we were to add quotation marks around the number, this would mean our variable would no longer be an integer, but a string instead - a string can contain numbers, but it is processed differently.
+In fact, if we were to add quotation marks around the number, this would mean our variable would no longer be an integer, but a string instead.
+A string can contain numbers, but it is processed differently.

 So, why does it matter that variables have a type, when the following program still prints out the same thing twice?